Should I Buy a House Now or Wait? 10 Questions to Ask Yourself

 4. Do you anticipate a stable job and family situation for the next few years?

 As already established, it makes better financial sense to be in a home for at least a few years.
 So as you’re evaluating readiness to purchase, be sure to account for any potential job transfers on the horizon.
-Up to 45% of relocations can be attributed to occupational reasons.
+Notably, about 15% of people move to be closer to their work.

 Also, consider whether or not you plan to add children to your household.
-According to the U.S. Census Bureau, families with young children make up 20.5% of all moves, making that demographic the most likely to move.
-Home size and proximity to extended family may drive those relocations.
+This will largely affect home purchase decisions, from location and neighborhood type to home size.
 If there’s an imminent job or family change, maybe hold off on buying a house.

 5. Do you have a clear picture of what you want?